Close

 Travel - Arrival and Departure Read More

 Meet your guide at Killarney Train Station at 13:00 on Day 1 of your trip.
-At the end of your trip, your guide will drop you off at Galway Ceannt Train Station at 12:30 where you can continue your onward journey.
-If you’d like to arrange an extension before or after your trip, don’t hesitate to get in touch.
+At the end of your trip, your guide will drop you off at Galway Ceannt Train Station at 12:30pm where you can continue your onward journey.

 Speak to an Expert